DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/schedule.md

       - Routing: FL = side + mid, FR = phase inverted side + mid, C = mid, SL = side + rear, SR = phase inverted side + rear; map to correct channels with JS: Channel Mapper-Downmixer
       - Do the routing, then try to encode to ambisonics with the 5 channel encoder.
 - One student setup the project in Reaper with these recordings.

-## Friday

-- Do an Ambisonics mix of a project from [The 'Mixing Secrets' Free Multitrack Download Library](https://cambridge-mt.com/ms/mtk/)

-# Week 7 (10/7) - Mixing in Surround

-## Monday

 - Continue with ambisonics mix
 - Record ambisonics with the Zoom H3-VR
   - Spatialize the recordings in Studio B in different ways